 Whilst it is still possible to enjoy a high quality of life while living with hearing impairment, there will still be an adjustment required if deafness is caused suddenly by an illness, or if the individual lives alone.

-In addition to the many and varied services listed above, the UK has a number of charities that specialise in assisting the deaf and hearing impaired.
+In addition to the many and varied services listed above, both the UK and USA have a number of charities that specialize in assisting the deaf and hearing impaired.
 These include: